catmando/LocoRuby/README.md

 server routine to encrypt the string and return the digested string.
 See the example above for a typical encrypt function.

+##Open Browser Window on Startup##

+In many cases you will be using LocoRuby to simply provide the local "drivers" for a specific webpage.
+In this case you can provide the url of the webpage via the -o (--open) option.
+I.e. `LocoRuby -o"www.mysite.com/some_local_app_page"`.

 ##System Tray Icon##

 When LocoRuby.exe is running it displays a ruby symbol in the windows system tray.
 You can update the